 Yes, however a $15.00 administration fee will be applied for switching classes from one day to another, dropping, or adding a class mid season.
 Switch/Drop Class Forms must be filled out and returned to Mr. Tyler.
 (Forms also located at The Studio Centre in the lobby.)

 WHAT LEVEL IS MY KID?

-Dancing 2-4 days a week is recommended.
+Level 4: Seven - nine years of dance training.
+Dancing 2-4 days a week is required.